 Sonoma Valley is one of the most enviable places to live.
 However, one thing that residents have long wished for is a community pool.
 In 2012, Sonoma Splash hired an independent research firm to gauge public support for an aquatic center, and to help guide the site search and facility design.
 Even in those earliest days of the project, results were overwhelmingly positive.
-Approximately 60% of respondents said they want a pool and would use it.
+More than 60% of respondents said they want a community pool and would use it.

-SONOMA SPLASH WILL HELP SAVE LIVES
+THE HIGH SCHOOL/COMMUNITY POOL WILL HELP SAVE LIVES

 - Drowning is the second leading cause of accidental death in children ages 1-14; minorities have a significantly higher incidence of drowning.

-- More than half of Americans either cannot swim or have not perfected five basic safety skills, such as being able to swim 25 yards; and research shows that if a child doesn't learn to swim by the third grade, he likely never will.
+- More than half of Americans either cannot swim or have not perfected five basic safety skills, such as being able to swim 25 yards; and research shows that if a child doesn't learn to swim by the third grade, he or she likely never will.

 - An average of ten people in the US die from accidental drowning every day.
 Of these, two are children aged 14 or younger.

 THE POOL WILL IMPROVE THE HEALTH AND QUALITY OF LIFE OF SONOMA VALLEY RESIDENTS